trijeetm/SLOrk/2017/nomadic-hues/README.txt

 if name of server is not specified, assumed to be localhost.

 --------------------------------------------------------------------------------

-To do:
-- server ability to change color of client
-- client needs to have a color map
-  - more sound sources
-- nathan slew color on server

 CLIENT KEYMAP
  - <SPACE>             to begin / enter world